polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Events
 ---------
 #### SchemaCreated
-Emitted when a schema is registered. [who, schemas id]
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |